-- Getting lost, even when driving short, familiar routes
+- Getting lost, even when driving short, known routes

-According to the AAA's website on Senior Driving, two-thirds of senior drivers age 65 and older take five or more daily medications that can affect their ability to drive safely.
+Medication labels may warn against driving while taking drugs.
+According to the American Automobile Association's (AAA) website on Senior Driving, two-thirds of drivers age 65 and older take five or more daily medications that can affect their ability to drive safely.

 What Tests Should an Older Driver Take?